для этой страницы,

 отображается код на другом

-This panel contains miscellaneous settings and helper tools and can be invoked by pressing the T key (see Controls and Navigation ).
+This panel contains miscellaneous settings and helper tools and can be invoked by choosing Window -> Tools on the Menu bar (or by pressing T).
 The panel has a set of tabs given below.

 The tab provides options that enable/disable display of additional information.